madisonksharp/beast-startup/README.md

 ## CSS deliverable

-For this deliverable I properly styled the application into its final appearance.
+For this deliverable I properly styled the application.
+There may be some changes from this into the final application, but I am happy with the results

-- [x] **Header, footer, and main content body**
+- [x] **Header, footer, and main content body** I used TailwindCSS as the framework for my CSS
-- [x] **Navigation elements** - I created a mobile menu that responds on the click. the links also change to pink when clicked
+- [x] **Navigation elements** - I created a mobile menu that responds on the click. the links also change to pink when clicked.
+There is also a hamburger menu for a mobile screen size.
-- [x] **Responsive to window resizing** - My app looks great on all window sizes and devices
+- [x] **Responsive to window resizing** - My app looks great on all window sizes and devices.
 - [x] **Application elements** - Used good contrast and whitespace
 - [x] **Application text content** - Consistent fonts
 - [x] **Application images** - turned the images into cards with colored backgrounds